Gabriel lives with her family on the Island of Madeira where a warm climate provides the perfect environment to enjoy the outdoor life.

 The beautiful Arum lily and the Blue and White African lilies grow wild about the island.
 This bulbous plant from South Africa grows in bunches and likes the lush terrain of the valleys.

-Wild roses climb old foundations of empty houses and venture along old traditional stone walls.
+Wild roses climb crumbling foundations of empty houses and venture along old traditional stone walls.

 Aloe vera clings to the mountain rock; towering green plants of majestic stature.